thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 * A package manager plugin acts as a facade for a specific package manager.
 * A plugin is an executable that follows the [plugin API](./#plugin-api).
-* On a device, several plugins can be installed to deal with different kinds of package.
+* On a device, several plugins can be installed to deal with different kinds of software modules.
-* Each plugin is given a name that is used by thin-edge to determine the appropriate plugin for a module.
+* Each plugin is given a name that is used by thin-edge to determine the appropriate plugin for a software module.
-* All the operations on a module are directed to the plugin which name is the module type name.
+* All the actions on a software module are directed to the plugin which name is the module type name.
 * Among all the plugin, one can be distinguished as the default plugin.
-* The default plugin is invoked when no module type can be determined by the system.
+* The default plugin is invoked when no software module type can be determined by the system.
 * Several plugins can co-exist for a given package manager as long as they are given different name.
   Each can implement a specific software management policy.